-As of June 30, 2004, the carrying value of the Nektar investment, which is included in investments in equity securities and convertible note on the accompanying consolidated balance sheet, was \$6.4 million (\$7.27 per share).
+As of June 30, 2004, the carrying value of the Nektar investment, which is included in investments in equity securities and convertible note on the accompanying Consolidated Balance Sheet, was \$6.4 million (\$7.27 per share).
 The closing price of Nektar common stock was \$19.96 per share on June 30, 2004.

-ENZON PHARMACEUTICALS, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS
+ENZON PHARMACEUTICALS, INC. AND SUBSIDIARIES Notes to Consolidated Financial Statements, Continued